codetunez/mock-devices-edge/README.md

 ```

 ## Developers
-mock-devices can be fully controlled via REST endpoint and curl and therefore this module can be forked enable more functionality or just bypassed for a custom implementation.
+mock-devices can be fully controlled via REST endpoint and curl and therefore this module can be forked to enable more functionality or just bypassed for a custom implementation.
 Visit [the docs](https://github.com/codetunez/mock-devices-de/blob/master/readme.MD) to see the full API

 ### Docker build and deploy
 Building the container\